KonradowyPL/Vulcan-Discord/README.md

 #### Note

-Never relase your `Token` or `PIN` to anyone.
-This will give them full acces to your account.
-If you do then press `Wyrejestruj Użądzenie` button immediately!
+Giving someone you `secrets.json` file might give them ability to use your accout

 ## Contributing